TITLE: Public Safety Communications Officer

 EXEMPT STATUS: Non-Exempt

 Under the direction of Public Safety management, performs a variety of duties following established guidelines which promote the safety and well-being of the college community.
-Primary accountabilities include dispatching all radio calls; receiving and responding to incoming telephone and radio communications; determining the nature of calls and deploying the appropriate emergency and non-emergency personnel and equipment; providing direction and guidance to callers reporting police, fire or medical emergencies and other incidents.
-Incumbent maintains vital department records/information; and utilizes a variety of criminal justice data systems in support of department operations.
-Excellent communication and customer service skills are employed when interacting with students, staff, the public and officials from external agencies.
-Good judgment and the ability to make quick decisions are critical components of this position.
+Primary accountabilities include dispatching all radio calls; receiving and responding to incoming telephone and radio communications; determining the nature of calls and deploying the appropriate emergency and non-emergency personnel and equipment; providing direction and guidance to callers reporting police, fire or medical emergencies and other incidents; access control; and monitoring video surveillance.

 Typical Duties and Responsibilities